Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 * **Full MultiMap server**
 * **Full FunMaps (MultiMod) server**
 * **Full ONLY AWP + DM server**
-* *Note: If the server setup that you want dont appear here, you can request me it and I will do it.*

 ### Private plugin list for sale:

 **:zap::zap:Note: I don't have the full private plugin list here.
-If you want to know the full list (_+25 extra private plugins not listed here_), then contact with me.:zap::zap:**
+If you want to know the full list (_+25 extra private plugins not listed here_), then contact with me.Also full support included for help on installation, provide updates and do some changes by request without additional cost.:zap::zap:**

 * **Valve items menu**: A menu with all the valve items availables in your server (ws, knife, sprays, ranks, music, gloves).
 Check video here: https://www.youtube.com/watch?v=I407YAmXRRI